liz-garcia/architect-portfolio/README.md

 # architect-portfolio

 A React web application for showcasing the design work from a professional architect.
-It includes also an `admin` section that allows the architect to update current projects, delete old projects and post new projects at will.
+It includes also an `admin` user interface that allows the architect to update current projects, delete old projects and post new projects at will.

 ```text
 🚧 Work in progress.